NaveedNaseem84/PP4-Sultans-Restaurant/README.md

   * GitHub has been used to store the version control repository for the project.

-* ### Heroku:
+* #### Heroku:
   * Heroku has been used to build and deploy the project.

 * #### Figma: [Figma: The Collaborative Interface Design Tool](https://figma.com/)

-  * Figma has been used to create the the process maps, UX illustrations of the site, and ERD's diagrams for the models.
+  * Figma has been used to create the process maps, UX illustrations of the site, and ERD's diagrams for the models.

 * #### Balsamiq: [Balsamiq: Wireframe your way to faster, better product decisions ](https://balsamiq.com/)